epam/fonda/doc/RnaFusionFastqWorkflow.md

 ### Overall workflow description

-**RnaFusion_Fastq** is RNA sequencing data for gene fusion detection using fastq data.
+**RnaFusion_Fastq** workflow works with RNA sequencing data for gene fusion detection using fastq data.

 The workflow provides the following available tools for each analytic step: